papandreou/subset-font/README.md

 Options:

 - `targetFormat` - the format to output, can be either `'sfnt'`, `'woff'`, or `'woff2'`.
+- `preserveNameIds` - an array of numbers specifying the extra name ids to preserve in the `name` table.
+By default the harfbuzz subsetter drops most of these.
+Use case described [here](https://github.com/papandreou/subset-font/issues/7).

 For backwards compatibility reasons, `'truetype'` is supported as an alias for `'sfnt'`.